 3. The prices quoted in this Tender are valid for acceptance for 90 days from the final day for submission of Tenders and I/we confirm that the terms of the Tender will remain binding upon me/us and may be accepted by you at any time before that date.

-4. Law: I/we agree that the construction, validity, performance and execution of any contract that may result from this Tender shall be governed by and interpreted in accordance with English Law and shall be subject to the exclusive jurisdiction of the Courts of England and Wales.
+4. Law: I/we agree that the construction, validity, performance, and execution of any contract that may result from this Tender shall be governed by and interpreted in accordance with English Law and shall be subject to the exclusive jurisdiction of the Courts of England and Wales.

 5. I/we agree to bear all costs incurred by me/us in connection with the preparation and submission of this Tender and to bear any further costs incurred by me/us prior to the award of any contract.